This post may contain affiliate links. Please see my disclosure policy.

 How to Train your dog to “Sit”

-How to train your dog to “sit” by the American Kennel Club:
+How to train your dog to “sit” by the American Kennel Club, the AKC.

 This is one of the most useful commands to teach your dog.